 Improved poise, coordination, balance, and breathing

 Better posture at the computer and in every day activities

 Enhanced presentation skills and performance

-Support through childbirth
+Support through and after childbirth

 Increased ability to deal with stress

 Relief of pain & tension from over-used, shortened muscles / Strengthening of under-used muscles